-- Debit note is prepared in blue ink because it shows a positive amount.
-Credit note, on the other hand, is prepared in red ink because it shows a negative amount.
+- The debit note is prepared in blue ink because it shows a positive amount.
+The later is prepared in red ink because it shows a negative amount.

-- Debit note is issued only in the case of credit purchase.
-A credit note is issued only in the case of the credit sale.
+- A debit note is issued only in the case of credit purchase and the other one is issued only in the case of the credit sale.

-|Basis for Comparison between Debit vs Credit Note||Debit Note||Credit Note|
+|Basis for Comparison||Debit Note||Credit Note|

 |1.
-Meaning||Debit note is the articulated form of purchase returns to the seller and intimating the reason behind it.||Credit note is the similar articulated form of sales return and informing that the purchase return is being accepted.|
+Meaning||It is the articulated form of purchase returns to the seller and intimating the reason behind it.||A credit note is a similar articulated form of sales return and informing that the purchase return is being accepted.|

 |2.
 Another form of||Purchase returns of goods.||Sales returns of goods.|

 |3.
-Sent by||Purchaser of goods who found one or more discrepancies/defects in the goods.||Sales team who have sold off the goods.|
+Sent by||The purchaser of goods who found one or more discrepancies/defects in the goods.||Sales team who have sold off the goods.|

 |4.
-Accounting entry||In the buyer’s account, supplier account is debited and purchase return is credited.||In seller’s account, sales return account is debited and customer account is credited.|
+Accounting entry||In the buyer’s account, the supplier account is debited and the purchase return is credited.||In the seller’s account, the sales return account is debited and the customer account is credited.|

 |5.
-Result||Purchase account is reduced.||Sales account is reduced.|
+Result||The purchase account is reduced.||The sales account is reduced.|

 |6.
 Ink used||Blue ink.||Red ink.|

 |7.
-Entry in||Purchase returns book (mostly)||Sales returns book (mostly)|
+Entry in||Purchase returns the book (mostly)||Sales returns book (mostly)|

-For example, while issuing a credit note in return to debit note, many sellers issue credit note stating that the amount for which the debit note is issued can be used by replacing the goods without returning the amount.
+For example, while issuing a credit note in return to debit note, many sellers issue credit notes stating that the amount for which the debit note is issued can be used by replacing the goods without returning the amount.
 If you understand this well, a lot of issues of business will solve, build great relationships with your stakeholders & other businesses and you would also thrive as a business.